T-Ray (comics): Fictional character biography

-In Cable & Deadpool #47 T-Ray's body returns.
+In Cable & Deadpool #47, T-Ray's body returns.
 It seems that the head wound he sustained in his fight with Deadpool was leaking mystical energies, damaging the fabric of several universes in the process.
 Master of the Mystic Arts Doctor Strange contacts Agency X to hire Deadpool to fix the mess he inadvertently created.
-Deadpool and his erstwhile sidekick Bob, Agent of HYDRA are sent throughout the various planes T-Ray made contact with to collect life force from the denizens there.
+Deadpool and his erstwhile sidekick Bob, Agent of Hydra are sent throughout the various planes T-Ray made contact with to collect life force from the denizens there.
 Much to Deadpool's chagrin, he learns that he must use this power to resurrect T-Ray.
 Grudgingly he does so and T-Ray's corpse vanishes, seeking his soul while Deadpool and Bob are transported to Louisiana and encounter Brother Voodoo.

 Brother Voodoo sent Deadpool into T-Ray's soul to convince him to come back to life, which he resisted.
 At first T-Ray seemed the obvious victor, owing to the possibility that Deadpool did not have a soul of his own.
 However, Deadpool discovered that he did indeed possess one when he was able to use it to split into dozens of heroic Deadpools who resembled other Marvel heroes and represented his potential for greatness.
 T-Ray was defeated and came back to life where he learned that he was now bound to serve as a guardian of the Mystic Realms he had breached.
 Although they still claimed to despise each other, Deadpool and T-Ray peacefully went their separate ways.

-T-Ray and Slayback are later hired by Allison Kemp to help her assassinate Deadpool.
+T-Ray and Slayback are later hired by Interpol agent Allison Kemp to help her assassinate Deadpool where they receive aid from Evil Deadpool.
 During their battle, T-Ray attempts to kill Deadpool with his own bomb, but instead accidentally blows himself up as Deadpool reveals that the bomb was a decoy, and that the real one was the "detonator" that he had allowed T-Ray to grab.

 Wade Wilson or not?

-The main point of T-Ray's story depends on T-Ray really being the true Wade Wilson, but since then many comics have changed Deadpool's history and Deadpool's many mental disorders obscure the truth even more.
+The main point of T-Ray's story depends on T-Ray being the true Wade Wilson, but since then many comics have changed Deadpool's history and Deadpool's many mental disorders obscure the truth even more.